 This great SwissGear by Wenger lists for over $270, but generally can be had for under $100.
 We found this one on Amazon for $85 with free shipping.
 Wenger makes a very durable bag; in fact one of our editors has pulled his through airports for more than three years and over 300 flights – and it still works and looks great.
 Wenger, for those of you who don’t know, is considered the “Genuine” provider of Swiss Army Knives and Victorinox is considered the “Original” provider of these.
 Long story short, both are great brands and both have been around for more than 110 years.
 In fact, Victorinox purchased Wenger in 2005, but decided to keep and market both brands.
 You cannot go wrong with either, though Victorinox is a bit more durable and certainly more respected in the water cooler discussions.

 - Kensington 62348 Contour Roller Carrying Case

 Kensington is one of the original providers of protective laptop cases and unlike the other top maker (Targus), they’ve done a terrific job of taking what they learned with the old sling-style cases and converted them into great rolling briefcases.
 This case is huge (19” x 17” x 9.5”) and is great for the road warrior who takes most of their office with them when they travel.
 As for bags with list prices under $100, this one is the best.
-We found it on Amazon for $65 with free shipping.
+We found it online for $65 with free shipping.